-Dijon is the capital of the Bourgogne-Franche-Comte region (a mouthful, I know!)
-It is easily accessible from Paris with high speeds train taking only 90 minutes.
+Dijon is the capital of the Bourgogne-Franche-Comte region (a mouthful, I know)!
+It is easily accessible from Paris with high speeds trains taking only 90 minutes between the two cities.

 Best Things to do in the area

 One of the most eclectic things to do when visiting Dijon is following the Owl’s Trail.
 The Owl has long been associated as the “unofficial talisman” of Dijon.
 Head to the Tourist Office and you can pick up an Owl’s Trail map (Parcours de Chouette).

 It’s fun for kids, families and grown-ups alike, and will give you a tour of 22 important and historic sites around the city that really delve into its history and charm.
 It can also be completed in a 1-2 hour walk.

 2. Palais des Ducs (Palace of the Dukes)

 Other things to explore include the Palace of the Dukes and Burgundy States, which was extended and remodeled during the 18th century.
 Today the building is the city’s town hall, so you cannot wander through freely, although guided tours are available through the tourist office.

 However, you can visit the Musee des Beaux-Arts, which is housed in the palace and is one of the oldest museums in France.
 It holds many works of fine art from the collection of the Dukes of Burgundy, including the painting you see above.
 It also includes the Tombs of the Dukes of Burgundy, and is well worth the visit.

 3. Church of Notre-Dame